 - Learn to done one thing better and better with your hands.

-- Practice something pleasurable for five minutes every day.
+- Practise for 5 minutes a day.

 Live Local